GODIMONGO/website/web/docs/additional/setting-up-oauth/google.md

 On the switches below, choose if you want to enable Google OAuth, only allow login, allow the user to view the connection and allow the user to link and unlink their accounts.

+The template also fills in the Avatar URL Template, so a user's Google profile picture becomes their panel avatar the first time they log in.
+Clear that field if you'd rather leave avatars alone, or read [Avatars](../../panel/features/admin/oauth-providers.md#avatars) for what it does.

 It should normally look like this:
 ![Google Config](./files/images/google/page.webp)